British Wildlife of the Week

 Wherever you are in the UK, you’re probably never far away from a wren.
 Although many people have never seen a wren, at least not knowingly, it is far more common than other garden birds that we may be more familiar with, such as sparrows and robins.
 In fact, it is our most common breeding bird, with around 11 million pairs here in Britain.
 So how come we rarely see them?

 The wren is a shy, skulking, unobtrusive bird.
 Because it usually hides away, rarely venturing out into the open, it is often ignored and overlooked.
 It roots around in crevices and crannies or at the base of bushes and shrubs, searching for small arthropods, behaving more like a small mammal than a bird.
-Its habit of disappearing into small cavities while roosting or foraging explains its puzzling scientific name, Troglodytes troglodytes, which means ‘cave dweller’.
+Its habit of disappearing into dark, secret cavities while roosting or foraging explains its puzzling scientific name, Troglodytes troglodytes, which means ‘cave dweller’.

 If you do get a good view of a wren, however, you will see a tiny, plump, unassuming bird with a stubby, cocked tail that it holds at a jaunty 45-degree angle from its body.
 Weighing just 10 grams – the same as a new £1 coin – it is sometimes mistakenly referred to as our smallest bird, although both the goldcrest and firecrest are smaller, weighing only around half as much.
 For such a diminutive bird, though, the wren certainly has a powerful and disproportionately loud voice, and it can be heard exuberantly singing all year round, even in the depths of winter.